AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 $A' = (0.2 \pm 0.01) \sin(A) + 0.3$

-We are taking the sine of every pixel in the image, multiplying it by the constant $0.2 \pm 0.01$, and finally adding $0.3$, all while propagating uncertainty.
+That is, we are taking the sine of every pixel in the image, multiplying it by the constant $0.2 \pm 0.01$, and finally adding $0.3$, all while propagating uncertainty.

 Here is the code: